BS-SNS/Public/README.md

 To read/participate in the discussion, click on **Discussions** in the toolbar.

+You can also join the [SNS mailing list](https://www.jiscmail.ac.uk/cgi-bin/wa-jisc.exe?A0=SNS).

 [Bernoulli Society](https://bernoullisociety.org/) for Mathematical Statistics and Probability [Wp](https://en.wikipedia.org/wiki/Bernoulli_Society_for_Mathematical_Statistics_and_Probability)
 /
 [Statistical Network Science](https://bernoullisociety.org/who-is-who/53-general/337-statistical-network-science-committee)